MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

 |                        | text_context             | ignored   |
 |                        | alternative              | extension | If "true", the linked to preset is an alternative tagging for the object in question

+## Name templates

+The Vespucci name templates differ slightly from the JOSM implementation, in particular nested quotes need to be escaped, however any template that works with Vespucci should work with JOSM.

 ## Translation <a name="Translation"></a>